Tesamorelin Dosage Guide: How Much Should You Take? (2026)

 Using Prohibited or Unregulated Sources

 Perhaps the most serious mistake involves obtaining Tesamorelin from unregulated sources or using the peptide outside appropriate medical supervision.
-The research-only status of Tesamorelin requires compliance with applicable regulations and oversight by qualified healthcare providers familiar with growth hormone physiology and potential complications.
+Tesamorelin is a prescription medicine, and any use beyond its approved HIV-lipodystrophy indication is off-label, so it requires oversight by a clinician familiar with growth hormone physiology and the potential complications.

 Counterfeit or contaminated peptides pose significant health risks including infection, allergic reactions, and unpredictable pharmacologic effects.
 Patients should only obtain Tesamorelin through legitimate research institutions or qualified medical providers who can ensure product quality and appropriate monitoring.